Protecting the Rights of Victims Hurt in Failing to Yield Collisions

 Spivey Law Firm, Personal Injury Attorneys, P.A. can assist you in making a claim and gathering the necessary evidence to prove your case.
 For example, if the driver who did not yield received a ticket from a law enforcement officer, we can present evidence of the ticket and testimony from the officer.
 Randall l.
 Spivey has an extensive network of accident reconstruction specialists and other experts who can help establish that the accident happened due to a failure to yield or other negligence on the part of the opposing party.

-Obtain Legal Guidance From Our Fort Myers Car Accident Lawyer
+Obtain Legal Guidance From Our Fort Myers Failure to Yield Accident Law Firm

 Drivers who fail to respect the rights of other motorists should be held accountable for their actions.
 If a driver entered the roadway when he was supposed to yield, causing damage or injuries, you deserve to be made whole and paid for your economic and non-financial losses.
 Contact Spivey Law Firm, Personal Injury Attorneys, P.A. for a free consultation today.